matthewmcgarr/car-manager/README.md

 Team:

-* Khalid - Auto Sales
+- Khalid - Auto Sales
-* Person 2 - Which microservice?
+- Matthew McGarr - Services

 ## Design

 We will be using BootStrap for the design

 ## Service microservice

 Explain your models and integration with the inventory